Spiderc/Cave-Explorer/README.md

-An attempt to create a game similar inspired by Wumpus World.
+An attempt to create a game inspired by the Wumpus World problem.
 Many of the base ideas are kept, but additional obstacles and challenges are added.
 Also, the levels of the game are procedurally generated to keep things interesting.